nf-core/rnaseq/docs/usage.md

 ## Alignment options

 :::note
-Not currently available using ARM architecture ('-profile arm')
+The `--aligner hisat2` option is not currently supported using ARM architecture ('-profile arm')
 :::

 By default, the pipeline uses [STAR](https://github.com/alexdobin/STAR) (i.e. `--aligner star_salmon`) to map the raw FastQ reads to the reference genome, project the alignments onto the transcriptome and to perform the downstream BAM-level quantification with [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html).
 STAR is fast but requires a lot of memory to run, typically around 38GB for the Human GRCh37 reference genome.
 Since the [RSEM](https://github.com/deweylab/RSEM) (i.e. `--aligner star_rsem`) workflow in the pipeline also uses STAR you should use the [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) aligner (i.e. `--aligner hisat2`) if you have memory limitations.